Entanglement-assisted Quantum Reed-Muller Tensor Product Codes: Introduction

-On the other hand, the quantum tensor product code (TPC) construction has been shown to have the ability to construct positive rate quantum TPCs from classical codes which produce zero rate quantum CSS codes.
-This property is known as the coding analog of superadditivity\cite{CodingAnalogSuperadditivity}.
-Using the quantum TPC construction, we construct the entanglement-assisted RM TPCs from the classical RM codes.
-We show that all these EA RM TPCs have positive coding rate and some of them have positive catalytic rate as well.
-We further show that EA RM TPCs constructed using both classical components codes to be $\mathrm{RM}(r,m)$ have positive catalytic rate if $m - 2r \leq l(r)$ and have negative catalytic rate if $m - 2r > l(r)$, where $l(r)$ is the maximum value of $i \in \mathbb{Z}^+$ satisfying $\displaystyle\sum_{u=0}^{r}\binom{2r+i}{u} > \frac{2^{2r+i}}{2 + \sqrt{2}}$.
-These constructed EA RM TPCs can be used with an optimal quantum interleaver to enhance its burst error correction ability \cite{QTPC_Interleaver}.
+Using the {EA} TPC construction, we construct the entanglement-assisted RM TPCs from the classical RM codes.
+We show that all these EA RM {TPCs} have positive coding rate and some of them have positive catalytic rate as well.
+We further show that EA RM TPCs constructed using both classical components codes to be $\mathrm{RM}(r,m)$ have positive catalytic rates if $m - 2r \leq l(r)$ and have negative catalytic rates if $m - 2r > l(r)$, where $l(r)$ is the maximum value of $i \in \mathbb{Z}^+$ satisfying $\displaystyle\sum_{u=0}^{r}\binom{2r+i}{u} > \frac{2^{2r+i}}{2 + \sqrt{2}}$. {We view $l(r)$ as a natural boundary on $(m-2r)$ that separates EA RM TPCs with positive catalytic rate from those with negative catalytic rate.
+In Section \ref{sec:tpcexample}, we rigorously derive the expression for $l(r)$.} {We also derive a condition for EA polar TPCs that have positive catalytic rate.} These constructed EA RM TPCs can be used with an optimal quantum interleaver to enhance its burst error correction ability \cite{QTPC_Interleaver}{, where burst errors correspond to errors on contiguous qubits transmitted across a quantum communication channel or stored in a quantum memory}.

-The paper is organized as follows: In Section \ref{sec:prelim}, we briefly discuss preliminary concepts such as RM codes, EA CSS codes, classical TPCs, EA TPCs, various interpretations of quantum coding rate for EA codes, and coding analog of superadditivity.
-In Section \ref{sec:EARM}, we provide the code construction of EA RM codes, provide the explicit form of the number of pre-shared entangled qubits required to construct the code, and prove it has zero coding rate and negative catalytic rate.
-In Section \ref{sec:EATPC_RM}, we use the EA TPC construction with classical RM codes and show that EA codes with positive coding rate and positive catalytic rate can be constructed.
+The paper is organized as follows: In Section \ref{sec:prelim}, we briefly discuss preliminary concepts such as RM codes, EA CSS codes, classical TPCs, EA TPCs, various interpretations of quantum coding rate for EA codes, and coding analog of superadditivity. {We also derive a condition for an EA TPC to have a positive catalytic rate based on the coding rates of its classical component codes.} In Section \ref{sec:EARM}, we provide the code construction of EA RM codes, provide the explicit form of the number of pre-shared entangled qubits required to construct the code, and prove it has zero coding rate and negative catalytic rate.
+In Section \ref{sec:EATPC_RM}, we use the EA TPC construction with classical RM codes and show that EA {RM TPCs} with positive coding rate and positive catalytic rate can be constructed.
 We further provide a subclass of EA RM TPCs whose both coding rate and catalytic rate are positive.
-We also discuss the relations between EA RM TPCs and larger length EA RM codes.
-Finally, we conclude our paper in Section \ref{sec:Conclusion}.
+We also discuss the relations between EA RM TPCs and larger length EA RM codes. {We end this Section by deriving a condition for EA polar codes to have positive catalytic rates.} Finally, we conclude our paper in Section~\ref{sec:Conclusion}.